 - The Green Deal Provider must have consent from the relevant parties, including the express consent of the current energy bill payer.

 - The presence of a Green Deal must be properly disclosed to subsequent bill payers (new owners and tenants) alongside energy performance information.

 - Energy suppliers must collect the Green Deal charge and pass it on within the existing regulatory safeguards for collecting energy bill payments – including protections for vulnerable consumers.

-Set to be launched in early 2013, the Green Deal has been introduced by the Government as a means of upgrading Britain’s ageing housing stock.
+Launched in January 2013, the Green Deal has been introduced by the Government as a means of upgrading Britain’s ageing housing stock.
 Although homeowners who live in poorly insulated and badly heated homes will be encouraged to undertake energy efficient home improvements, the scheme is voluntary.